MichalPleban/mailstation-hardware/docs/ports.md

 # Footnotes

-[^1]: Firmware code reads these bits, but bu default they are set as outputs.
+[^1]: Firmware code reads these bits, but by default they are set as outputs.

-[^2]: Firmware code contains handler for this interrupt, but it does not seem to be enabled.
-The only thing the handler does is to increment a 16-bit counter.

-[^3]: Firmware code reads this bit, but the purpose is not fully understood.
+[^2]: Firmware code reads this bit, but the purpose is not fully understood.
 It is connected to pin 3 of U603 on the motherboard.